 Security objectives

-- Establish explicit trust between users, devices, Enigm App sessions, Enigm OS state, and administrative workflows.
+- Establish explicit trust between users, devices, Enigm App sessions, Enigm App runtime integrity, Enigm OS state, and administrative workflows.

 - Use Trust Security Center as the user-visible and administrator-reviewable surface for device posture and security state.

-- Protect OTA Architecture with hardware-backed signing, release lifecycle controls, client verification, and Remote Attestation where applicable.
+- Protect OTA Architecture with Hardware-Backed Signing, release lifecycle controls, client verification, and Remote Attestation as an OTA Eligibility signal.

 - Process security signals through the Threat Intelligence Platform and Enyra while preserving data minimization and content confidentiality.